TheBlackTechTger/TheBlackTechTger/README.md

 - 💞️ I’m looking to collaborate on my AI project Jarvis
 - 📫 You can contact me on my email: akhiwaghtech@gmail.com

-Marvel Movies WebSite Status: online at: https://35c617db4d81.ngrok.io/
+Marvel Movies WebSite Status: Offline